PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 It's a mandatory field.
 Any Legal entity of the above selected Family

 ### Template Name
-Applicable only for Multi-Step trigger type.
-Its a dropdown of a Multi-Steo templates.
-Shows description of template in secondary information.
-If it is too long, it appears in the multi line.
+Applicable only for `Multi-Step` trigger type.
+Multi-Step template of the application.
+User can select template based on the frequency and section.

 ### Sub-Tasks
 Sub-Tasks of the trigger will be same as the [Sub-task of Multi-step task](./task-instance.md#sub-tasks)